 Refugees in the Americas

 Increasing violence and conflict contributed to a rise in refugees from Colombia in the region, which coupled with protracted situations to create a large population of people seeking the assistance of UNHCR.
-In mid-2015, UNHCR estimated that there are 6.52 million internally displaced persons in Colombia, many of whom eventually flee to Ecuador and other neighboring countries.
-Trickle Up works with UNHCR in both Ecuador and Costa Rica to reach refugees and other displaced populations.
+At the end of 2016, UNHCR estimated that there are 7.7 million internally displaced persons in Colombia, many of whom eventually flee to Ecuador and other neighboring countries.5 Trickle Up works with UNHCR in both Ecuador and Costa Rica to reach refugees and other displaced populations.